How to Become an EMT Instructor: Duties, Requirements, Certifications, Job Outlook, and Salary

 IC1 EMT Instructor Course

-Your first EMT course for instructors (IC1) will focus primarily on the elements of teaching future EMTs and typically takes three days to complete (or 40 credit hours).
+Your first EMT course for instructors (IC1) will focus primarily on the various elements of teaching future EMTs and typically takes three days to complete (or 40 credit hours).

 IC2 EMT Instructor Course